Skip to main content

 It should return an array of PositionDefinition objects.

-The PositionDefinition is either a AppTokenPositionDefinition or a ContractPositionDefinition, representing an app token or a contract position respectively.
+The PositionDefinition is either an AppTokenPositionDefinition or a ContractPositionDefinition, representing an app token or a contract position respectively.

 App Token Position Definition